george-hawkins/esp32-setup-material/docs/NOTES.md

     <mat-icon>signal_wifi_4_bar</mat-icon>

-According to the `MatIcon` [documentation](https://material.angular.io/components/icon/api#MatIcon) its the text associated with a ligature that determines the name you use with the `mat-icon` tag.
+According to the `MatIcon` [documentation](https://material.angular.io/components/icon/api#MatIcon) it's the text associated with a ligature that determines the name you use with the `mat-icon` tag.
 I haven't found a simple way to dump these names for a font file but you can see them in the [`codepoints`](https://github.com/google/material-design-icons/blob/master/iconfont/codepoints) file in the material-design-icons repo.
 Here you can easily see that `content_copy` and `signal_wifi_4_bar` are present but `signal_wifi_0_bar` is not.

 For sprites that aren't available in the Material icons font, you can find (as noted [here](http://google.github.io/material-design-icons/#icon-images-for-the-web)) the appropriate SVG icons under `*/svg/production` in the material-design-icon [repo](https://github.com/google/material-design-icons/).
-E.g. for `signal_wifi_0_bar` is under `device/svg/production` as `ic_signal_wifi_0_bar_24px.svg`.
+E.g. `signal_wifi_0_bar` is under `device/svg/production` as `ic_signal_wifi_0_bar_24px.svg`.
 There are also 18px and 48px variants but 24px is the standard size used by `mat-icon`.

 To use such icons, I copied them into my project like so: